Foreign policy of the Truman administration: NATO

 Map of NATO and the Warsaw Pact (which was created in 1955).
 The original NATO members are shaded dark blue.

 Rising tensions with the Soviets, along with the Soviet veto of numerous United Nations Security Council resolutions, convinced Truman, Senator Vandenberg, and other American leaders of the necessity of creating a defensive alliance devoted to collective security.
 In 1949, the United States, Canada, and several European countries signed the North Atlantic Treaty, creating a trans-Atlantic military alliance and committing the United States to its first permanent alliance since the 1778 Treaty of Alliance with France.
 The treaty establishing NATO was widely popular and easily passed the Senate in 1949.
 NATO's goals were to contain Soviet expansion in Europe and to send a clear message to communist leaders that the world's democracies were willing and able to build new security structures in support of democratic ideals.
 The treaty also re-assured France that the United States would come to its defense, paving the way for continuing French cooperation in the re-establishment of an independent German state.
 The U.S., Britain, France, Italy, the Netherlands, Belgium, Luxembourg, Norway, Denmark, Portugal, Iceland, and Canada were the original treaty signatories.
 Shortly after the creation of NATO, Truman convinced Congress to pass the Mutual Defense Assistance Act, which created a military aid program for European allies.

 Cold War tensions heightened following Soviet acquisition of nuclear weapons and the beginning of the Korean War.
 The U.S. increased its commitment to NATO, invited Greece and Turkey to join the alliance, and launched a second major foreign aid program with the passage of the Mutual Security Act.
-Truman permanently stationed 180,000 in Europe, and European defense spending grew from 5 percent to 12 percent of gross national product.
+Truman permanently stationed 180,000 in Europe, and European defense spending grew from 5% to 12% of gross national product.
 NATO established a unified command structure, and Truman appointed General Dwight D. Eisenhower as the first Supreme Commander of NATO.
 West Germany, which fell under the aegis of NATO, would eventually be incorporated into NATO in 1955.